 - It’s not important enough –- in the case of all but one of its English lineages -– to be well documented already

 Meanwhile, it’s becoming clear that a number of similar sounding surnames share the same variants, or potentially do.
 How does one know which spellings in the records to pay attention to?
-Our DNA project and variants spreadsheet explore this question with great breadth.
+Our Bowes, Bowe, Related and Similar Surnames DNA Project DNA Project and variants spreadsheet explore this question with great breadth.